MattWass/Project-3-matt-wass/README.md

 ## Game Instructions

-Battleships is an all time classic amongst games.
+Battleships is an all time classic game, with various different iterations over the years.

 This version starts with the player entering their name.